 This type of eruption formed Lake Taupō and Lake Rotorua.
 Each lake was formed by water filling the crater that was left after an eruption.

 Caldera volcanoes are characterised by rhyolitic magma.
 This forms at relatively low temperatures (750–850ºC) and is thick.
-Gases like water vapour, sulphur dioxide and carbon dioxide are trapped until the magma reaches the vent and are suddenly released – a bit like shaking a can of fizzy drink then opening it.
+Gases like water vapour, sulfur dioxide and carbon dioxide are trapped until the magma reaches the vent and are suddenly released – a bit like shaking a can of fizzy drink then opening it.
 The resulting explosion sends ash (tephra) and rocks flying into the atmosphere

 Caldera volcanoes can also generate pyroclastic flows – mixtures of hot dry rock fragments and gas that flow very rapidly and can travel for long distances over the land, sometimes at supersonic speeds.